18Months/distillery_packager/README.md

  - `homepage`
    - String
    - Should be in the format `https://www.18months.it`
+ - `base_path`
+   - String
+   - The base path where the package will be installed in the destination host.
  - `external_dependencies`
    - Array of Strings
    - Should be in the format of `package-name (operator version_number)` where operator is either `<<`, `<=`, `=`, `>=`, or `>>` - [read more about this here.][1]